-PRESent-3 (AP-0103): The objective of PRESent-3 is to evaluate the efficacy and safety of SerpinPC in subjects with severe HB with inhibitors.
+PRESent-3 (AP-0103): PRESent-3 is a global, ongoing interventional study to evaluate the efficacy and safety of SerpinPC in subjects with severe HB with inhibitors.
 The study will have approximately 12 subjects who will receive 1.2 mg/kg of SerpinPC administered as a subcutaneous injection once every 2 weeks for 48 weeks.
-The primary endpoint for PRESent-3 is the number of treated bleeds expressed as the all-bleeds ABR in the observation period and during the 24 weeks of treatment with SerpinPC in subjects with HB with inhibitors.
+The primary endpoint for PRESent-3 is the rate of treated bleeds expressed as an ABR during the 24 weeks of treatment with SerpinPC compared to the treated bleeds ABR during the observation period in subjects with HB with inhibitors.
 (See Figure 4 below.)
+In October 2023, we dosed the first subject in PRESent-3.